 a nursery supply store over the Internet suggests the specialist will be

-just as successful marketing wedding dresses, because the principles of the
+just as successful with dental marketing fpr example, because the principles of the

 medium remain the same.